OpenCENIA/DashAI/README.md

-# TextPerimenter
+# DashAI
-TextPerimenter: a toolbox for training, evaluating and deploying state-of-the-art text classification models
+DashAI: a graphical toolbox for training, evaluating and deploying state-of-the-art AI models